 Here are the three most important components you should take into consideration during baby led weaning:

 • The size of the food matters

 Your child needs to be able to pick up the food you serve him.

 If he can’t, this whole thing doesn’t make much sense, does it?
 Luckily, after they turn 6 months of age, most babies’ pincer grasp is mastered.

-So if you’re adamant to offer him healthy foods like avocados, sweet potatoes, or cauliflower, make sure to cut foods into small pieces, but not so small that they’re a choking hazard (like blueberry or green beans).
+So if you’re adamant to offer him healthy foods like avocados, sweet potatoes, or cauliflower, make sure to cut the foods for baby led weaning into small pieces, but not so small that they’re a choking hazard (like blueberry or green beans).

 • The food needs to be on the softer side

 The texture is really important as well.
 But how do you know when it’s ideal for the baby?
 Really simple!

 Try to mash the food with your thumb and your index finger first.
 If you’ve succeeded without struggle, you’re good to go.